scverano/social_media_parser/README.md

 # SocialMediaParser

-Parse attributes for a social media profile.
+Parse social media attributes from url or construct url from attributes.

 ## Installation